thomd/stylegan2-toonification/README.md

 ### Cartoon Face Alignment

-As we are going to apply transfer-learning on the **FFHQ_1024 model**, we have to **resize** all images to 1024&times;1024 and **align** all cartoon images to have similar face-keypoint positions as the face images from the [FFHQ dataset](https://github.com/NVlabs/ffhq-dataset) used to train the FFHQ model.
+As we are going to apply transfer-learning on the **FFHQ_1024 model**, we have to **resize** all images to 1024&times;1024 and **align** all cartoon images to have similar face-keypoint positions as the face images from the [Flickr Faces HQ dataset](https://github.com/NVlabs/ffhq-dataset) used to train the FFHQ model.

 In oder to find face-keypoints, we need to begin with detecting cartoon faces.